johnalison/WorkingPhilosophy/Lists.md

 - Use "Bad luck"/Hope/Fear as keys to think about AF.
 - 3-day fasts 4 times a year
 - When angry: what can I learn from this so this never happns again?
+- Write Book Reports
+  - w/Jypter notebooks if needed (ala vatalik)
+  - Ideas, topics, philosophies
+  - Review and revie
+  - Helps you understand a topic "In your own words"

 # What do you we do now that will be totally replaced in 100 years?

 - Combustion Engines